 When you work for yourself, you don't have any corporate policies to bind your or managers to report to.
 Sounds great, right?
 Wrong.

 Policies are there to protect a business and its employees.
 And good managers accept responsibility and oversee a lot of things at once.
-When you work for yourself, all of the responsibilities normally held by a manager or corporate are now on your shoulders.
+When you work for yourself, all the responsibilities usually held by a manager or corporate are now on your shoulders.

-I was in a “screw this” situation.
-I just left because I couldn’t take it anymore.
-There was no plan or thought put into how I was going to make money.
-I had never thought about the things it takes to run a successful business.
+I was in a "screw this" situation.
+I just left because I couldn't take it anymore.
+There was no plan or thought put into how I would make money.
+I had never thought about what it takes to run a successful business.

 2. Doing Everything On Your Own

-In the same theme, all the work will be “all on you” as well.
-As a freelancer, you’ll need to be doing things businesses usually have separate departments for, completely on your own.
+In the same theme, all the work will be "all on you" as well.
+As a freelancer, you'll need to do things businesses usually have separate departments for completely on your own.

 You spend a lot more time doing business stuff than your actual service.
 For instance, there's accounting, marketing, sales outreach, and more.
 That's a whole lot for just one person.

-There’s software and apps that will help you, but there’s still work in data entry and setting all of it up in the first place.
-And without a good budget, then you might not even have the option to get software or outsource tasks.
+There's software and apps that will help you, but there's still work in data entry and setting all of it up in the first place.
+Without a reasonable budget, you might not even have the option to get software or outsource tasks.

 3. No Steady Income (At First, Anyway)

-Unless you’ve built up enough to live off of for a while, your income is going to be extremely unstable.
-That’s why it’s so important to have a plan.
-Clients won’t just come to you, especially when you’re new.
+Your income will be extremely unstable unless you've built up enough to live off of for a while.
+That's why it's so important to have a plan.
+Clients won't just come to you, especially when you're new.

-I didn’t think about this, so I went without a lot of things.
-I was stressed all the time because I barely had enough to pay my bills.
-And, that is just no way to live.
-And it’s not why I started my business.
+I didn't think about this, so I went without a lot of things.
+I was constantly stressed because I barely had enough to pay my bills.
+And that is just no way to live.
+It's not why I started my business.

 You need to have a plan for the time it takes to build a steady clientele.
-And even then, it’s unpredictable.
+Even then, it's unpredictable.
 Clients can and will leave.
 Or, they may not have a steady amount of work for you.
-And, depending on what you’re offering, things may not be regular.
+Depending on what you're offering, things may not be regular.
 In this case, I would highly suggest building your business while still at your job.

 4. It's Hard To Compete Against Bigger Companies

-To people that are sitting in an office thinking they can do what they do now, and it would be so much easier: think again.
-It’s not going to be easier.
-You’ll be competing with bigger companies, which is far from easy.
+To people sitting in an office thinking they can do what they do now and it would be so much easier: think again.
+It's not going to be easier.
+You'll be competing with bigger companies, which is far from easy.

 Bigger companies have bigger budgets for marketing and content creation, so it can be hard to vet against them for customers.
-But, it’s not impossible.
-You just have to be prepared to work hard and learn the same tactics their experts know.
+But it's not impossible.
+You just have to be prepared to work hard and learn the exact tactics their experts know.

-And, many bigger companies that you’re competing with will be willing to outsource to freelancers like you.
-If you can’t beat ‘em, join ‘em.
-But, do it on your terms.
-You don’t want to regress by becoming part of their business.
+And many more prominent companies that you're competing with will be willing to outsource to freelancers like you.
+If you can't beat 'em, join 'em.
+But do it on your terms.
+You don't want to regress by becoming part of their business.

 5. You May Get Scammed Out Of Money/Work

-It’s scary, how possible it is for someone to either rip you off for your work if you don’t have certain policies and legal things in place.
-Or, to get work and suddenly disappear, never to pay or be heard from again.
+It's scary how possible it is for someone to rip you off for your work if you don't have certain policies and legal things in place or to get work and suddenly disappear, never to pay or be heard from again.

-This is scary, for freelancers who do business online.
+This is terrifying for freelancers who do business online.
 It makes it that much easier for people to just disappear.
-And, you can’t exactly ask to be paid upfront in most cases, because clients will think you’re scamming them.
+And, you can't exactly ask to be paid upfront in most cases because clients will think you're scamming them.

 6. It Can Be Extremely Stressful

-All of these new tasks and added pressures and responsibilities are going to be stressful on you, I’m not going to lie.
-As I said, it’s a whole lot for one person to manage at first.
+All of these new tasks, added pressures, and responsibilities will be stressful for you, so I'm not going to lie.
+As I said, it's difficult for one person to manage at first.

-All of this stress is going to leave you susceptible to burnout.
-So, when you make the jump to start your freelance business, I want you to remember to take care of yourself while you’re balancing all of these things.
+All of this stress can leave you susceptible to burnout.
+So, when you start your freelance business, I want you to remember to take care of yourself while you're balancing all of these things.

 7. It's Also Extremely Fulfilling

-Despite all of the scary things I’ve mentioned, I've learned freelancing is extremely liberating and fulfilling, especially when you’re doing something you love.
-You can set your own schedule, make your own rules (within reason), and work from home or wherever you want, depending on your business.
+Despite all the scary things I've mentioned, I've learned freelancing is extremely liberating and fulfilling, especially when you're doing something you love.
+You can set your own schedule, make rules (within reason), and work from home or wherever you want, depending on your business.

-And, once you’re able to reassign and outsource all of those things that you don’t need to be doing, you have more time to make more money.
-Plus, if you’re already making a good income, you can have that time for yourself.
+Once you can reassign and outsource all those things you don't need to do, you will have more time to make more money.
+Plus, if you're already making a good income, you can have that time for yourself.

-When you own your own business, you also put yourself in a place where you can make changes in your industry.
-It’s your business, and you can do what you want with it.
+When you own your own business, you also put yourself in a place where you can change your industry.
+It's your business, and you can do what you want with it.
 And if your clients love it, all power to you, babe!

 As I said, this isn't to chase you away from becoming a freelancer.
 It's to help you prepare for these things that are bound to come up in your path.
 Here's my advice to you about what we've talked about today.